 - 1 tbsp finely chopped jalapeno or serrano chilli (or other chilli of choice) (adjust to taste)

-- Optional: 1-2 ripe tomatoes, peeled, deseeded and chopped
+- Optional: 1 ripe tomato , peeled, deseeded and chopped

-- Place the onion, jalapeño, salt and half the coriander in a mortar and pestle.
-Grind into a paste (see video below or photos in post).
-Alternatively, place on a cutting board and use a fork to mash until juicy.
+- Place the onion, jalapeño, salt and half the coriander on a cutting board and use a fork to mash until juicy.
 OR do this in a mortar and pestle – grind into a paste.

-- Add avocado and remaining coriander, and mash coarsely.
+- Scrape into a bowl, add avocado and remaining coriander, and mash to desired consistency.